Updated: June 9, 2021

 There are Philippine companies that give out high and regular dividends, but not all of them are blue-chip companies.
-There are also those that only give out dividends to those with preferred shares, which is not as easy to buy than common shares.
+Some only give out dividends to those with preferred shares, which is not as easy to buy as common shares.

-For those who are interested on investing in high-yield dividend stocks, it’s important to manage your risk by doing a comprehensive research before you put your money on any company.
+For those who are interested in investing in high-yield dividend stocks, it’s important to manage your risk by doing comprehensive research before you put your money on any company.

 Some questions to when doing research are:

 - What is the earnings track record of the company?

 - How reliable is the company in paying out dividends historically?

 - How much of their earnings are paid out as dividends annually?

 Many companies in the Philippine stock market regularly give out dividends.

 Some pay little dividends because they’re expanding as a company, which can be good for you over the long term.
 And then some companies are already stable, which have less volatility and growth on their share price but give good dividend yields.